A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 3D Data Analysis

-More recently, SubdivNet~\cite{hu2022subdivision} performs representation learning on meshes with loop subdivision sequence connectivity by constructing hierarchical mesh pyramids.
-Laplacian2Mesh~\cite{dong2022laplacian2mesh} considers the graph convolution and pooling on triangular meshes in the spectral domain, which maps the mesh features in the Euclidean space to the multi-dimensional Laplacian-Beltrami space.
-Different from the custom of constructing graphs with regular neighborhood structures, MeshWalker~\cite{lahav2020meshwalker} applies a similar way as in \cite{xiang2021walk} to mesh analysis, where random walks along edges are conducted for 3D shape information extraction.
-AttWalk~\cite{attwalk} enhances MeshWalker by exploring the meaningful interactions among different walks.
+Recently, many studies have focused on designing new GNN operators to improve feature extraction.
+SpiralNet++~\cite{gong2019spiralnet++} improves \cite{bouritsas2019neural} with a fast and efficient intrinsic mesh convolution operator that fuses features from adjacent nodes with multi-scale local geometric information.
+A stacked dilated mesh convolution is proposed to inflate the receptive field of graph convolution kernels~\cite{singh2021mesh}.
+PolyNet~\cite{yavartanoo2021polynet} develops convolution and pooling operations that are invariant to the scale, size, and perturbations of local patches.
+He~\etal~\cite{curvanet} improve the graph convolution operation by learning direction sensitive geometric features from mesh surfaces.
+GET~\cite{he2021gauge} builds an efficient Transformer with both gauge equivariance and rotation invariance on triangle meshes.
+Recently, SubdivNet~\cite{hu2022subdivision} performs representation learning on meshes using connectivity from the Loop subdivision sequence, by building hierarchical mesh pyramids.
+Dong~\etal~\cite{dong2022laplacian2mesh} consider graph convolutions and pooling in the spectral domain, and maps mesh features in the Euclidean space to the multi-dimensional Laplacian-Beltrami space.
+Different from the custom of constructing graphs with regular neighborhood structures, MeshWalker~\cite{lahav2020meshwalker} takes a similar approach as in \cite{xiang2021walk} for mesh analysis, and random walks along edges are used for 3D shape information extraction.
+AttWalk~\cite{attwalk} enhances~\cite{lahav2020meshwalker} by exploring meaningful interactions among different walks.